Trial of digital labels

 Expressions of interest sought from food retailers

-To be considered for the trial, you will need to:
+To be considered for the trial, you needed to:

 - meet and agree to all eligibility criteria, requirements, and conditions for participation